AxolotlIsSickOfThisShit/AxolotlIsSickOfThisShit/README.md

 - How to reach me: vipergamesco@gmail.com
 - Pronouns: He/Him or It.
 I don't care.
 - Fun fact: Did you know that only `0%` of people who watch content on the channels [Axolotl Animates](https://www.youtube.com/@axolotldrawsandgames) and [Temmie](https://www.youtube.com/@temmieshorts) are not subscribed?
 - You can fix that!
-Visit these channels and click the white, gray, or red `Subscribe` button to subscribe to these channels.
+Visit these channels and click the white, gray, or red %red% `Subscribe` %% button to subscribe to these channels.
 It's free, and it helps out a ton.

 <!---
 AxolotlIsSickOfThisShit/AxolotlIsSickOfThisShit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.